chunkypixel/atari-dev-studio/hovers/7800basic.md

     state - on, off

-    NOTE: it is recommended 'set bankset on' is located at the top of your set list (or at least before any use of both 'set romsize' and 'set dlmemory').
+    NOTE: it is recommended 'set bankset on' is located at the top of your set list (or at least before any use of both 'set romsize' and 'set extradlmemory').
+The use of 'set dlmemory' is incompatible with bankset roms and is not available when turned on.

+## DUMPGRAPHICS

+    set dumpgraphics $####

+    $#### - address of dump ie. $6000

+## SNES0PAUSE

+    set snes0pause on

+## SNES1PAUSE

+    set snes1pause on

+## SNES#PAUSE

+    set snes#pause on

+## POKEYDETECTED

+    if pokeydetected then ...